Class WeibullDistribution

 - An increasing failure rate suggests "wear out" - parts are more likely to fail as time goes on.

-- When k = 1, it is the exponential distribution.
+k = 1, it is the exponential distribution. - When

-- When k = 2, it becomes equivalent to the Rayleigh distribution, which models the modulus of a two-dimensional uncorrelated bivariate normal vector.
+k = 2, it becomes equivalent to the Rayleigh distribution, which models the modulus of a two-dimensional uncorrelated bivariate normal vector. - When

-- As k goes to infinity, the Weibull distribution asymptotically approaches the Dirac delta function.
+k = 3.4, it appears similar to the normal distribution. - As k goes to infinity, the Weibull distribution asymptotically approaches the Dirac delta function.

 - See Also: